Diljott: Early life

-Diljott is a Punjabi and is born to a family of academicians.
+Diljott is a Punjabi and is born to a family of academics.
 She has studied Public Policy from Harvard University, USA.
 She has also studied International Development from University of British Columbia, Canada.
 She earned her Master's degree in Human Rights and Duties from Panjab University, Chandigarh and topped in the university during Masters and was honored with a University Gold Medal.
 Diljott is also a University Gold medalist for standing first in the University in Graduation, Bachelor of Arts (Majors in Psychology), Panjab University, Chandigarh.
 Twice being a University Gold Medalist, she also did her post graduate course in NGO Management from Amity University and completed a Project Cycle Management Course from NGO Management School at Geneva, Switzerland.
 Additionally, she has a Certificate Course in Computer and Information Technology and did her schooling from Delhi Public School, Chandigarh.